 Plans for subsequent hybrid meetings (with best-effort remote access) were reviewed:June/July 2025 (Daejeon), Oct.
 2025 (Geneva), April 2026 (Santa Eulària), June/July 2026 (Geneva, dates to be clarified).

 March/April 2025 and January 2026 meetings will be virtual.
-Considering the rigid time constraints of virtual meetings, and considering the increased number of input documents since the last virtual meeting in January 2024, it my be necessary to extend them by one or two days, or meet over weekends.
+Considering the rigid time constraints of virtual meetings, and considering the increased number of input documents since the last virtual meeting in January 2024, it may be necessary to extend them by one or two days, or meet over weekends.

 Depending on the status of preparing future standardization activities, it may be necessary to extend the duration of meetings, anyway (both for hybrid and virtual)